CPJKU/audio_sheet_retrieval/README.md

 in the root folder of the package.

-You will also need the **MSMD dataset python package** available at your system in order to be able to load the data (here is how you get it).
+You will also need the **MSMD dataset python package** available at your system in order to be able to load the data (see below how you get it).

 # The MSMD Data Set <a id="msmd"></a>
 Almost all of our experiments are based on the proposed Mulitmodal Sheet Music Data Set (MSMD).